zaxxx/ga-beacon/README.md

 Merely trying out random stuff, I have no idea what I'm doing.

-I do however want it to be more a community effort rather than
+I do however want it to be more a community effort rather than one-man show.

 Stuff I'm looking for: